isabella232/help-7/gitbook/superquery/other-integrations/connect-aws-athena.md

 An IAM role is an IAM identity that you can create in your account that has specific permissions.

-[Amazon Resource Name (ARN)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference\_identifiers.html#identifiers-arns) formatting is used to uniquely identify AWS resources — in this case, your IAM role.
+[Amazon Resource Name (ARN)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference\_identifiers.html#identifiers-arns) formatting is used to uniquely identify AWS resources &mdash; in this case, your IAM role.

 Example formatting: arn:aws:iam::account-id:role/role-name